ashinkarov/sac-devcamp-2013/README.md

    Move shell variables into sac2crc and define the default location of this file.

  * Agree on a versioning and implement it.
-Here is a patch that does a proper manual versioning.
+Here is a [patch] [version] that does a proper manual versioning.
 What about this Bob's automatic numbers?

 ## Testing
  * Fix the masterrun (ha-ha :)